cloudflare/cloudflare-docs/content/fundamentals/get-started/basic-tasks/test-speed.md

 {{<Aside type="note">}}

-Cloudflare does not consider Time-to-First-Byte (TTFB) the most important measure of page load speed.
+Cloudflare does not consider Time to First Byte (TTFB) the most important measure of page load speed.
 If you are concerned about a slower TTFB while using Cloudflare, refer to our blog post about [Cloudflare and TTFB](http://blog.cloudflare.com/ttfb-time-to-first-byte-considered-meaningles/).

 {{</Aside>}}